 1. Aged Trial Balance (ATB)

-Report Goal: Identifying trends in claim aging, including reasons for denials, services denied, and payers that denied claims.
+Report Goal: Identifying trends in claim aging, including reasons for denials, services denied, and payers that denied claims in denial management data reports.

 A detailed analysis of the Aged Trial Balance (ATB) will help you identify specific data points and demographics on the aging of claims.
 This report contains a significant amount of data and, while it may seem daunting to parse through this level of information, it will provide you with ample detail relevant to the aging of claims.
 For example, using the data in the ATB reports, you should be able to identify the top reasons for denials, common services denied, and common payers that deny claims.
 In addition, identifying the data trends helps you see a more comprehensive view of what warrants additional training, further communication with provider liaisons at various payers, and/or updated hospital processes and protocols.